 Helen is appointed Assistant Professor at the Rhode Island School of Design where, since 2017, she teaches graduate-level design studios, research seminars, and methods courses in the Master of Landscape Architecture degree program.

 The Radcliffe Institute for Advanced Study at Harvard University convenes an exploratory seminar, Data, Design, Decision.
-This event invites practitioners to share early-stage research on the relationships between spatial analytics and decision-making in contemporary design practice, among other themes.
+This event invites practitioners to share early-stage research on the relationships between spatial analytics and decision-making in contemporary design practice among other topics.